guaguabujianle/DeepRelax/README.md

 # DeepRelax

 ## Dataset
-The datasets used in our work are publicly available and can be accessed from
+Our research utilizes datasets that are publicly accessible.
+Details and access links for each dataset are provided below:
 - **XMnO Dataset** [1]: Available at [XMnO](https://zenodo.org/records/8081655).
 - **MP Dataset** [2]: Available at [MPF.2021.2.8](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).
 - **C2DB Dataset** [3, 4, 5]: Available at [C2DB](https://cmr.fysik.dtu.dk/c2db/c2db.html).

-Alternatively, you can download the raw data as well as the processed data from [link].
+For convenience, both raw and processed data from these datasets can also be downloaded from [Zenodo](https://zenodo.org/records/10899768).

 ## Requirements
 Required Python packages include: